OHCHR Accountability and Remedy Project: improving accountability and access to remedy in cases of business involvement in human rights abuses

 The Project which also received a mandate from the Human Rights Council (resolution 26/22), aimed to deliver credible, workable guidance to States to enable more consistent implementation of the UN Guiding Principles on Business and Human Rights in the area of access to remedy.

-In June 2016, OHCHR submitted a report to the 32nd session of the Human Rights Council for consideration with outcome and recommendations from the ARP.
-The Annex of the report contains guidance to states on improving accountability and remedy in domestic legal systems for cases of business- related human rights abuse.
+In June 2016, OHCHR submitted a final report to the 32nd session of the Human Rights Council for consideration with outcome and recommendations from the ARP I. The Annex of the report contains guidance to states on improving accountability and remedy in domestic legal systems for cases of business- related human rights abuse.
 The addendum to the report further elaborates on this guidance.

 The guidance was developed through inclusive multi-stakeholder processes, and will be designed to take into account different legal systems, cultures, traditions and levels of economic development.